"

 The Consumer Perspective: The new addition to the James family is everything Amanda and Robert had hoped for.
 Bonnie is sweet-tempered, playful, gentle with Finn, and smart as a whip.
 For Robert, Bonnie brings back the joy and companionship he remembers from his childhood pets.
 Amanda is so delighted that she tells everyone who will listen about their wonderful experience adopting a rescue animal.
 Next time they are considering a pet, they’ll know exactly where to go.

-The Marketer’s Perspective and Tactics: You’ve developed a process for checking in on adoption families after a couple of weeks to make sure things are working out.
+The Marketer’s Perspective and Tactics: You’ve developed a process for checking in on adoption families after a couple of weeks to ensure things are going well.
 If they haven’t done so already, you nudge them to write a review about their adoption experience on Yelp or another review site, assuming their experience has been good.
 If they aren’t doing so well, you try to find out why and suggest some tips and strategies for turning things around.
-If red flags come up during these conversations, you make a note for one of the center’s volunteers to do a wellness check on the owner and animal, so that the center can intervene and avoid serious problems.
-Fortunately, the follow-up process usually results in happy stories about how much the animals and their new families love each other.
+If red flags come up during these conversations, you make a note for one of the centre’s volunteers to do a wellness check on the owner and animal, so that the centre can intervene and avoid serious problems.
+Fortunately, the follow-up process often yields heartwarming stories about the love between the animals and their new families.
 And that’s a major reason why you keep doing this job.

 Licence